 In 2013, Basharat sold around 6 thousand Pherans to retailers across the valley.
 “My Pheran starts from just rupees 600 and ends at 1100.
 But if you want a sophisticated designer Pheran then the sky is the limit,” says Basharat.

-Dildaar, who has been spending nearly nine months every year in Kashmir since last six years, is an expert in mixing different colourful threads in a design.
+Dildaar, who has been spending nearly nine months every year in Kashmir for the last six years, is an expert in mixing different colourful threads in a design.
 Dildaar’s journey with colours is as interesting as the journey of a Kashmiri Pheran.

 Before coming to Kashmir Dildaar worked as casual labour with a local rice mill located outside his village.
 Though it didn’t earn him much Dildaar was happy to contribute and help his father feed a family of seven.
 “Being the eldest sibling I was forced to earn from a very young age,” remembers Dildaar.

 He must have been barely ten when he picked the first sack full of rice on his back.
 But drought and lack of a job guarantee forced him to take his first cousin’s offer and travel to an unknown place called Kashmir.

 “I had never heard about Kashmir before I came here.
 Never ever,” remembers Dildaar with a learned person look on his face.